skywarth/annals-of-disco/cinematography/movie.md

 - Good Time (Alright movie, doesn't require your strict attention.
 Contains some decent comedy.
 Drug, theft... vice spree.
 Actually it is like crime speedrun)
 - a single man (Suicidal homosexual man, psychological movie.
 Decent, not incredible.
 Focuses too damn much on romance and affairs.)
 - The Rock (1996) (Ordinary action movie, some famous actors though.
 Nothing fancy.
 Island, alcatraz, marines go rogue, main characters go in and brrr.
 Nicolas Cage)
+- Imperium (2016) (Undercover cop, supremacists and fascists.
+It's like bootleg version of American History X. It's not a must-watch, it's ok)
+- All quiet on the western front (2022) (A realistic WW1 movie, visuals are great.
+Focuses on harsh realities of war, incompetent and corrupt rulers and brutalities of war.
+Not as good as the movie '1917' but still somewhat good)

 ### Watch later

 - Blue Max (1966)
-- imperium
 - Empire Records
 - Starship Troopers
 - Crank 1 and 2
 - there will be blood (2007)
 - over the top
-- All quiet on the western front (2022)

 - Lethal Weapon 2,3,4
 - raid 2